Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Introduction

-Our work is motivated by a study investigating the mediating role of subjective well-being in the potential relationship between job satisfaction and depressive symptoms among Chinese adults aged 35--60 years old \citep{LiuYangWuXuZhongYang2023}.
-The empirical analysis is based on data from the China Family Panel Studies (CFPS), which focus on economic and non-economic aspects of well-being, including topics like economic activities, education outcomes, family dynamics, migration, and health in contemporary China.
-To tackle the potential issues of endogeneity, a set of individual characteristics are chosen as pre-treatment covariates, such as age, gender, family size, income, etc. However, mediation analysis is challenged due to approximately 44\% missingness on personal income data.
+Our work is motivated by an empirical study investigating the mediating role of subjective well-being in the potential relationship between job satisfaction and depressive symptoms among Chinese adults aged 35-60 years.
+The analysis is based on data from the China Family Panel Studies (CFPS), which focuses on both economic and non-economic aspects of well-being, including topics such as economic activities, education outcomes, family dynamics, migration, and health in contemporary China.
+To address potential endogeneity, a set of individual characteristics is used as pre-treatment covariates, such as age, gender, family size, and income.
+However, mediation analysis is challenged by approximately 44\% missing values in personal income data.
 The missingness is likely to be nonignorable \citep{Rubin1976}, in the sense that it depends on missing values even after conditioning on observed data.
-This arises from the fact that individuals with extreme income levels are often less inclined to disclose their earnings.
-The existing estimation methods for complete data, such as regression \citep{ValeriVanderweele2013}, weighting \citep{Huber2014}, imputation \citep{VansteelandtBekaertLange2012}, and multiply robust methods \citep{TchetgenTchetgenShpitser2012}, may yield biased estimates and incorrect inference. \cite{LiZhou2017} developed an approach for mediation analysis with nonignorable missing outcome using some instrumental variable-type covariates; \cite{ZuoGhoshDingYang2022} studied the identification of causal mediation effects when mediator or outcome or both are missing, by imposing certain structure on missingness mechanism.
-However, the current body of literature lacks effective inference methods for causal mediation analysis when confounders have nonignorable missing values.
+This is because individuals with high incomes are often less inclined to disclose their earnings.
+Existing estimation methods for complete data, such as regression \citep{ValeriVanderweele2013}, weighting \citep{Huber2014}, imputation \citep{VansteelandtBekaertLange2012}, and multiply robust methods \citep{TchetgenTchetgenShpitser2012}, may yield biased estimates and incorrect inference. \cite{LiZhou2017} developed an approach for mediation analysis with nonignorable missing outcomes using instrumental-variable-type covariates; \cite{ZuoGhoshDingYang2024} studied the identification of causal mediation effects when the mediator, the outcome, or both are missing, by imposing a specific structure on the missingness mechanism.
+All these methods, however, are not applicable to address nonignorable missing covariates encountered in our empirical study.